panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ### 2.3 Optional props

-If you'd like to mark a prop as optional, you can mark the corresponding prop as [optional](https://www.typescriptlang.org/docs/handbook/2/objects.html#optional-properties) with `?` in the object type of the props.
+To make a prop [optional](https://www.typescriptlang.org/docs/handbook/2/objects.html#optional-properties) in the props interface, mark it with a special symbol symbol `?`.

 For example, let's mark the `important` prop as optional: